SERVIDOR-L3HO/ARCHIVOSORIGINALESPARAAPK/replit.md

-# UltraGol - Football Streaming & Statistics Platform
+# UltraGol - Football Streaming and Information Platform

 ## Overview

-UltraGol is a comprehensive Spanish-language football (soccer) platform that provides live streaming, match statistics, team information, and news for Liga MX and other major European leagues.
-The platform is branded "by L3HO" and serves as a central hub for football fans to access match schedules, standings, player statistics, and live streaming links.
+UltraGol is a comprehensive Spanish-language football platform focused on Liga MX, created by L3HO.
+The platform combines live streaming capabilities, real-time match information, team statistics, user authentication, and social features.
+It serves as a centralized hub for football fans to discover streams, track their favorite teams, engage with the community, and support the platform through donations.

-The application is built as a client-side focused web platform with Express.js backends serving static content and handling payment integrations.
-It features a modern, responsive design with a primary orange/gold color scheme (#ff9933, #ff6b35) and includes real-time updates, Firebase integration for authentication and data storage, and monetization through Google AdSense and PayPal donations.
+The application consists of two main components:
+1. **Main Website** - Liga MX information portal with team data, standings, calendars, and statistics
+2. **ULTRA Platform** - Live streaming discovery and sharing platform with user-generated content

 ## User Preferences